 It can be wise to see what is on the market in your area.
 Go to Zoopla or Rightmove and see if there are any comparable properties on the market.
-If you can find recently sold properties similar to yours then this will give you an initial idea of how much your property could be worth.
-If you are unable to find any comparable properties then this can be a little more difficult.
+If you can find recently sold property online similar to yours then this will give you an initial idea of how much your property could be worth.
+If you are unable to find any comparable properties and their agreed sale price then this can be a little more difficult.

 There are a few websites that can be very useful for all property valuations.
-They can give you the current property prices as well as the historic value for what the property sold for.
+They have local house price data that can give you the current property prices as well as the historic value of the property.
 This will show you every house that has sold down your road and the price paid.
 These websites get their information from the land registry and therefore are very accurate.
 A good thing to know is that they do not tend to show any houses that have sold in the past 6 months as it takes this long for the land registry to update their information.

 A brilliant example of one of these websites is one called Mouseprice.